Learn something new every day

 Washing soda or soda ash appears as a fine white powder, which dissolves in water.
 It can be purchased commercially and used for common household purposes.
 Sodium carbonate is also used in many industrial processes.
 This substance acts as an alkaline agent for chemical and industrial uses.
 It is used in glass making and paper production.
 It can even be used in cooking in lieu of sodium hydroxide.
 Sodium carbonate is even used to make Ramen noodle flavoring.

 The term washing soda has been applied to sodium carbonate due to its myriad purposes as a household cleaning agent.
 It is present in many washing detergents and can be used on its own for a variety of cleaning jobs.
-As a basic, multi-purpose cleaner, washing soda can be used on nearly any surface with the exclusion of aluminum and fiberglass, which can be scratched by washing soda.
+As a basic, multi-purpose cleaner, it can be used on nearly any surface with the exclusion of aluminum and fiberglass, which can be scratched by washing soda.

 To experience the full range of washing soda’s usefulness, try adding it to a load of wash to supplement your detergent.
 Difficult stains from oil, grease, coffee, tea, ink, and blood can often be removed from clothing and other fabrics with this substance.
 Attack grease stains on pots and pans or kitchen surfaces with washing soda as well.